The next deadline for nominations will be December 4, 2017.

 Nomination Process »

-One nomination letter and up to two supporting letters for each candidate may be submitted by members of the NSSA to the NSSA Fellowship Committee, appointed annually by the NSSA Executive Committee.
+One nomination letter from a member of the NSSA and up to two supporting letters from the community at large to the NSSA Fellowship Committee, appointed annually by the NSSA Executive Committee.
 Each year, no more than one-half of one percent of the then current membership of the Society shall be recognized through election by the NSSA Fellowship Committee to the status of Fellow in the NSSA.
 In addition, all recipients of either the NSSA Shull or Sustained Research awards who are not already Fellows will be automatically named Fellows of the NSSA.
 A list of the newly elected Fellows of the NSSA shall be announced each December.

 Chair: